Pk1

 (three-cylinder single-expansion unit); both were slightly heavier and more

 powerful.
-These engines also served with PKP and shall be described
+These engines also served with PKP and are described under

 rebuilt prototypes, went to several foreign railway managements.
 In France,